NoobforAl/Enpass/README.md

 This program save your password with your key encrypted all data password, in this time program only run on the server without any UI & Command Line.

+First time you run program, by default password is `1111`.

 Program one time show your password then your login and setup token on the header.

 ## Doc